 The CSCF comprises of 29 service modules, which outline a standard set of capability criteria and support services needed to achieve high quality health services.
 The CSCF has been developed as a tool to assist health service planning so should be interpreted as a guide only .
 It is not intended to replace existing guidelines, policy directives, frameworks or industrial instruments.

-The Cancer Services preamble defines the scope of the cancer services modules .
+Cancer Services - preamble (PDF 120KB) defines the scope of the cancer services modules .
 There are five modules relating directly to cancer services, as well as a Palliative Care module and Surgical Oncology sub-section to the Surgical Services module.

-This module covers provision of tertiary child protection services within SA Health to children, young people and their families who have been referred by the Department for Child Protection or SA Police, following suspected or confirmed child abuse and neglect.
+The Child protection services module (PDF 181KB) covers provision of tertiary child protection services within SA Health to children, young people and their families who have been referred by the Department for Child Protection or SA Police, following suspected or confirmed child abuse and neglect.

-The Children’s Services preamble defines the scope of the children’s services modules, and recognises the unique needs and vulnerabilities of children.
+This Children’s Services - Preamble (PDF 121KB) defines the scope of the children’s services modules, and recognises the unique needs and vulnerabilities of children.
 There are seven modules specific to children, as well as sections within the Mental Health Services module.

-The Anaesthetic Services - Children module primarily addresses the provision of elective children’s anaesthetic services.
-The CSCF outlines four levels of complexity for children’s anaesthetic services.
+The Anaesthetic Services (PDF 155KB) module primarily addresses the provision of elective anaesthetic services .
+The CSCF outlines four levels of complexity for anaesthetic services.

-The Cardiac Services module recognises the diagnosis, management and treatment of patients with a wide range of cardiac and/or coronary artery disease.
+The Cardiac Services (PDF 180KB) module recognises the diagnosis, management and treatment of patients with a wide range of cardiac and/or coronary artery disease.

 The CSCF outlines three levels of complexity for cardiac (coronary) care unit services, four levels of complexity for cardiac diagnostic and interventional services, four levels of complexity for cardiac medicine services, three levels of complexity for cardiac rehabilitation services, and one level of service (level six) for cardiac surgery services.